Day 21 La Chalp 9th July - Circuit Col d’izzard

 Cyclists & motorcyclists on way up

 A lazy start to the day with our own store bought breakfast of Museli and yoghurt.
 Ian and I leave with a light back pack with just a Jetboil, tea coffee and sugar and some lunch just in case.
-The morning is cool, with brilliant blue skies as we walk up the main road, through the village of Brunissard, then take the walking track at the beginning of the steep climb.
-There'd already a stream of cyclists slowly pedalling past and motorcyclists whizzing by so we were glad to be off the road and walking up the gravelly gorge in the shade.
+The morning is cool, with brilliant blue skies as we walk up the main road, through the village of Brunissard, then take the walking track at the beginning of the steep climb to Col d’Izoard.
+There'd already a stream of cyclists slowly, slowly pedalling past and motorcyclists whizzing by, so we were glad to be off the road and walking up the gravelly gorge in the shade.
 We had a map but couldn't possibly get lost.
-The gorge is only 20 metres wide at the bottom and there's no water in it - all the snow has melted.
-The path criss crosses from side to side, initially through scattered pine trees and higher up through steep loose dry dirt and shale.
-Close to the top, the walking track merges with the zig zags of the road, and we need to cross the road 7 times to finally get to the top.
-It took us 1hr 45 minutes from our hotel La Ferme d'Izoard.

-The col appears out of no where, hidden behind a mound, and when we arrive there's hundreds of cyclists, motorcyclists, touring sports cars and just plain tourists stopped at the col for photographs.
+The col appears out of nowhere, hidden behind a mound, and when we arrive there's hundreds of cyclists, motorcyclists, touring sports cars and just plain tourists stopped at the col for photographs.
 We're the only hikers, many of them today have parked their cars half way up to hike other mountain tracks.
 The views on both sides are stunning.
 To the south, we can see the Col Fromage and Col Girardin, both cols we had crossed in earlier days and to the north, Mont Thabor and Val Etoile where we hiked on the GR5 in 2012.

-Time for a casual morning coffee perched near the Col d'Izoard monument before wandering up to the Table d'Orientation - photographs with all the mountain peaks labelled.
-At 11.10, it's time to walk back down.
-Ian decides to give his knees a rest on the downhill, so we take the road.
-Sometimes quiet, sometimes busy, the views stay with us all the way down.
-Half way down is a memorial to 2 great tour de France riders Fausto Coppi and Louison Bobet, who alternately won the Col'd'Izoard stage between 1953 and 1957.
-It takes us a little longer to descend around all the zig zags - it was 7k on the walking path, 10k by road.
+Time for a casual morning Jet Boiled coffee perched near the Col d'Izoard monument before wandering up to the Table d'Orientation with photographs of all the mountain peaks labelled.
+At 11.10am, it's time to walk back down.
+Ian decides to give his knees a rest on the downhill, so we take the road for a bit.
+Sometimes quiet, sometimes busy, the views stay with us all the way.
+Half way down is a memorial to 2 great tour de France riders, Fausto Coppi and Louison Bobet, who alternately won the Col'd'Izoard stage between 1953 and 1957.

 P1070120